eMediaLab/GitTips/ReadMe.md

 **ISSUE:**

-You may receive an error if pushing a locally created for first time to a repo that already has activity.
-You may also receive an error if you are pulling a repo for first time to a local repo that already has activity (i.e. a different commit history).
+You may receive an error if you are pushing a local repository for the first time to a repo that already had activity.
+You may also receive an error if you are pulling a repo for first time to a local repository that already has activity (i.e. a different commit history).

 **Solutions:**